-The hike was difficult with the scary weather but very worth it!
-I’m so glad to have visited Picos and experienced Ruta del Cares.
+I’m so glad to have visited Picos de Europa and to have experienced Ruta del Cares.

 Thank you for reading!